 Idaho uses a 60 minute hour and credits are rounded to the nearest quarter-hour.
 No credit will be given for time spent in introductory remarks, coffee, and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity; courses attended in preparation for, or prior to, admission to the practice of law; courses included in the curriculum of a college or university undergraduate degree program; or courses on marketing, client cultivation, general time management or stress reduction, computer training that is not specific to attorneys, general business topics, or vendor-sponsored activities designed solely to promote products or services.

 Ethics credits may be granted for the following topics: Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration and legal malpractice prevention.
 The specific ethics topics and times must be clearly indicated on the course schedule to receive approval.
 If the ethics topics and times are not clearly delineated, ethics credits will not be granted.

 Accreditation in another state does not mean that a course will be automatically accredited in Idaho.
-Application for Idaho MCLE accreditation must be submitted.
+Application for Idaho MCLE accreditation must be made.